TensorClass¶

 self

-- state_dict(destination=None, prefix='', keep_vars=False, flatten=False) dict[str, Any] ¶
+- state_dict(destination=None, prefix='', keep_vars=False, flatten=True) dict[str, Any]¶

-- to_tensordict(*, retain_none: Optional[bool] = None) TensorDict ¶
+- to_tensordict(*, retain_none: Optional[bool] = None) TensorDict¶

 Convert the tensorclass into a regular TensorDict.